bowman2001/perplexdoc/content/doc/shortcode/internal.md

 weight: 590
 ---

+Hugo ships with a few shortcodes to handle your own content and configuration.
+{.p-first} <!--more-->

 ## Resolve internal URLs {#relref}

 To refer to a page on our site we can include the URL into a [link]({{< relref "doc/basic/link" >}}) like any other.
 But it's often long and when our content grows and evolves, the path may change.
-Therefore, we better leave the resolution to Hugo by using an unambiguous name for the page.
+Therefore, we may leave the resolution to Hugo by using an unambiguous name for the page.

+If the name of a page is not unique, we still need to fill in the complete relative path.
+The advantage of `relref` is, that Hugo checks the existence of the file and issues a warning or an error.

 {{< mnote >}}
-If the name of a page is not unique, we still need to fill in the complete relative path.
-The advantage of `relref` then is, that Hugo checks the existence of the file.
+When the content of your site grows and you start to use taxonomies, their page names may be duplications of content pages.
+This is not a problem by itself and happens a lot in this project.
+But then, the page names are not unique anymore.
 {{< /mnote >}}

 To replace unique names with URLs, Hugo provides `relref` or `ref`.
 Internal links with these shortcodes look like